Set up Databricks Repos

 Restrict usage to URLs in an allow list

-An admin can limit which remote repositories users can clone from and commit & push to.
-This helps prevent exfiltration of your code, for example, users cannot push code to an arbitrary repository if you have turned on the allow list restrictions.
+A workspace admin can limit which remote repositories users can clone from and commit & push to.
+This helps prevent exfiltration of your code; for example, users cannot push code to an arbitrary repository if you have turned on the allow list restrictions.
 You can also prevent users from using unlicensed code by restricting clone operation to a list of allowed repositories.

 To set up an allow list:

-3. In the Repos section, choose an option from Repos Git Allow List:
+3. In the Development section, choose an option from Git URL allow list permission:

 • Disabled (no restrictions): There are no checks against the allow list.

-4. In the field next to Repos Git URL Allow List: Empty list, enter a comma-separated list of URL prefixes.
+1. Click the Edit button next to Git URL allow list: Empty list and enter a comma-separated list of URL prefixes.

 Note